Hodge-Riemann property of Griffiths positive matrices with (1,1)-form entries: Hodge-Riemann forms

-They also explained the relation between this conjecture and \begin{Conj} Let $M$ be a Griffiths positive $k\times k$ matrix.
-Then $\det(M)$ is a Lefschetz form for all bidegree $(p,q)$ such that $p+q=n-k$. \end{Conj} in the following sense:
+They also explained the relation between this question and \begin{Quest} Let $M$ be a Griffiths positive $k\times k$ matrix.
+Is $\det(M)$ a Lefschetz form for all bidegree $(p,q)$ such that $p+q=n-k$? \end{Quest} in the following sense: